Basic Rules

 Resolution Has Consequences

 In Echoes of Ur, outcomes are not clean.
 A success can still strain relationships, attract attention, or create new problems.
 A failure can open unexpected paths forward.
 The dice do not decide whether the story continues.
 They decide how it continues.
-Some successes leave residue.
-Some failures reverberate longer than expected.
-Those marks are Resonance.
+Some successes leave echo behind.
+Some rolls tip into chaos.
+The strings of fate do not forget what was pulled, even when the pull worked.

 Resonance